What is carbon?

 when we burn fossil fuels like coal, oil and gas or cut down and burn forests.

-Carbon sinks are natural systems like forests, soil and oceans that store carbon removed from carbon dioxide in the atmosphere.
+Carbon sinks are natural systems like forests, soil and oceans that store carbon removed from carbon dioxide

 Carbon sequestration is the process of capturing and storing atmospheric carbon dioxide.
-This helps to either mitigate or defer
+This helps to either

-dangerous climate change.
+mitigate or defer dangerous climate change.

 Plant Trees in 2020 to reduce your Carbon Footprint!

 Trees take carbon dioxide from the air when their leaves carry out photosynthesis and store it as carbon in the timber, so big trees are carbon sinks.